aqueduct — a structure built to carry water across long distances, especially a bridge-like construction

 a structure built to carry water across long distances, especially a bridge-like construction

-Ancient Roman aqueduct carries fresh water across the mountain valley
+The Roman aqueduct carries fresh mountain water across the valley to the thirsty city.

 They conduct the aqueduct to produce the perfect product!